March 23 Swick Record Low for On-Air Registration – Heating Up Winter Giveaway

 When you register on-air you are guaranteed a party invite to join us on April 6, 2017 for our first big party of the year.
 All you need to do to get your invite is call in, give them the answer to today’s record low and your contact info!

-We had to go all the way back to 1974 for today’s record low!
-On March 23, 1974 The Swick Record Low Temperature for the Marquette area according to Intellicast was -7°F!
+Today’s record low was set 15 years ago!
+On March 23, 2002 The Swick Record Low Temperature for the Marquette area according to Intellicast was -2°F!

 Call into Sunny at 227-7777 to get your name on the list.